 Invest time in your work.

 So, if earth day was yesterday and you plan to write a topic that would go by Contributing to Efforts on Earth Day While on Lockdown may be quite too late.
-So, it’s always grabbing the best window of opportunity for your writing to be noticed ahead of time.
+It’s always grabbing the best window of opportunity for your writing to be noticed ahead of time.
+Being searchable will also put you on top of the list.
 Most often than not, this is what creative writing is all about, so much so, with journalism.
 While the first one should be timely, the latter should always be ON TIME.

 This, along with humility, should be practised at all times if you’d choose writing as a profession.
 Listening will gain more information.
 If you act like you’re the best at what you’re doing but in reality, you’re just writing, you are blocking yourself from learning.
 At any craft, the more you practice, the more you learn.
 The more you stay humble, the more you get connections.
 And most of all, the more you listen, the more information you grasp.